Runsheng/primerdiffer/readme.md

-## Roadmap for other functions:
+## Other functions:
-1. To update the RFLP method for primer design to differ sequences with almost identical sequence.
+1. To design the primer using VCF file for closely related haplotypes (i.e., strain/individual level differences).
+Please check primervcf package.
-2. To update the primer design using VCF file for closely related haplotypes.
+2. Todo: To update the RFLP method for primer design to differ sequences with almost identical sequence.